How much should you pay for a new website in 2020/21?

 • Not Focused On Conversions.
 Some templates may look pretty, using all the bells-n-whistles latest design trends, however, most of those trends will hurt conversions and not boost them.
 If they use display effects like parallax, sliders, video backgrounds, and other fancy animations they will (1) slow down your website AND (2) frustrate and distract your visitors.

-How much are website templates?
-You can expect to pay anywhere from $20 to $200-ish for a website template.
 You may not need an entire website though.
 You may only need a landing page, so read on…

 D.I.Y. landing page builder templates:

 A landing page is a single web page that offers one specific thing.
-It’s focused on explaining the benefits of that offer, who it’s suited to and why people should take you up on your offer.
+It’s focused on explaining the benefits of that offer, who it’s suited to, and why people should take you up on your offer.
 It’s designed to get visitors to say “yes” to one specific offer – a free offer, a paid offer, etc.

 D.I.Y. page builder templates are web pages that you can build yourself from pre-set drag-and-drop components.
 You install a landing page template on your domain then add your own content.